Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 To create the database, run `rails db:create`.

 Now run `rails s` to start the server.
 If everything went well, you should see a url to visit (`http://127.0.0.1:3000/`) in your terminal.
-Open that url in your browser and you should see the default rails page.
+Open that url in your browser and you should see the default Rails page.

 Since we have TailwindCSS in our project, starting our server requires an additional step.
 We need to run `rails tailwindcss:watch` in a separate terminal window.
 This will compile our tailwind styles and make them available to our app.